Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

-Fig.~\ref{fig::stats} shows more detailed statistical analysis for two networks $4$ and $7$ and compares CPLEX (top panel) vs CQM (bottom panel).
-For network $4$ (left panel of Fig.~\ref{fig::stats}), bigger delays occur mainly at stations KO(STM), KO and CB for both CPLEX and CQM solutions, albeit for the former are somewhat smaller.
-This reflects the initial disturbances, which indeed occurred mainly between KO and CB (see Tab.~\ref{tab::cases}), and thus the spread is limited to these 3 stations.
-For network $7$ (right panel of Fig.~\ref{fig::stats}), delays are more spread through the network due to disruption and initial disturbances.
-To conclude, we can expect advantage from a hybrid (quantum classical) approach particularly in case of more complex problems with extensive disruptions and disturbances occurring throughout the whole network.
+Figure~\ref{fig::stats} shows a more detailed statistical analysis for two networks $4$ and $7$ and compares CPLEX (left, red) with exact CQM (right, blue).
+For network $4$, bigger delays occur mainly at stations KO(STM), KO, and CB for both CPLEX and CQM solutions.
+This reflects the initial disturbances, which indeed occurred mainly between KO and CB (see Table~\ref{tab::cases}), and thus the spread is limited to these 3 stations.
+For network $7$, delays are more spread through the network due to disruption and initial disturbances.
+To conclude, we can expect an advantage from a hybrid (quantum-classical) approach, particularly in the case of more complex problems with extensive disruptions and disturbances occurring throughout the whole network.
+To facilitate further evaluation of the solutions, train diagrams are presented in Appendix A.